penghuili/PreCloud/README.md

 - [ ] Release Android version;
 - [x] Release iOS version;
 - [ ] Create web version.
 So you can also encrypt and decrypt on your laptop;
 - [ ] Encrypt large files.
-Currently you can only encrypt files that are smaller than 20MB;
+Currently you can encrypt files that are smaller than 20MB;

 ---